No green card? No problem. You could still qualify for a personal loan.

 Not much, but what’s there is good.
-The Better Business Bureau (BBB) gives it an A rating, though it’s not BBB-accredited.
-The BBB mentions that the length of time it’s been in business is the main factor that negatively affected its rating.
+As of June 2018, the Better Business Bureau (BBB) gives it an A+ rating, though it’s not BBB-accredited.
+It has no customer reviews or complaints on its BBB page.

-It has no reviews or customer complaints on the BBB website.
-It also has no reviews on its Trustpilot page.
-It gets five stars on Yelp, based on five positive reviews.
+You’ll have more luck finding reviews on Trustpilot — so far 11 customers have left comments.
+It gets an 8.7 out of 10 rating with all but one customer rating it as excellent.
+It also gets five stars on Yelp, based on five positive reviews.
 Reviewers highlighted Stilt’s low rates, quick funding — in just two to three days — and easy application.

 Am I eligible?